-A new data compression framework for single-photon lidar offering step-change efficiency gains in data processing and on-chip memory requirements without any significant loss of depth information.
-This innovative approach overcomes restrictive data transfer and computation bottlenecks to enable advances in lidar time-of-flight (ToF) imaging systems.
+An innovative data compression framework for single photon lidar offering step-change gains in data processing and on chip memory efficiency without sacrificing depth information.
+Technology overcomes restrictive data transfer and computation bottlenecks to enable advances in lidar time-of-flight (ToF) imaging systems.

-Single photon lidar is rapidly becoming a key enabler for emerging applications requiring depth imaging information, including autonomous driving, advanced robotics, defence systems, smart retail and home solutions, and industrial automation.
-These use-cases are driving bigger and faster detector systems, which in turn are generating massive and ever-expanding amounts of data at increasing frame rates.
-Conventional ToF lidar systems involve generation of a histogram on-chip, however this now represents a critical data transfer and computational processing challenge.
-Alleviating these bottlenecks requires an unwanted trade-off – sacrificing potentially important depth resolution to reduce the amount of information to be transferred and processed.
-To exploit modern high rate, high resolution ToF image sensors we require a new paradigm for the processing of imaging information.
+Single photon lidar is a key enabler for depth imaging applications, including autonomous driving, advanced robotics, defence systems, smart retail and home solutions, and industrial automation.
+These high frame rate, high resolution use-cases drive bigger and faster detector systems, which in turn are generating massively expanding amounts of data.
+Conventional ToF lidar systems rely on the generation of histograms on-chip, however this can cause a critical data transfer and computational processing challenge.
+Alleviating these bottlenecks typically requires an unwanted trade-off – sacrificing potentially important depth resolution to reduce the amount of information to be transferred and processed.
+To fully exploit modern image sensor technologies we require a new paradigm for processing ToF data.